SangwookCheon/academic/index.md

 title: "Home"
 ---

-This is a website for the Duke Interpretable Mammography Lab.
-We aim to contribute to the health sector by developing interpretable machine learning models for better and safer cancer detection, create tools for more efficient diagnosis, and more.
+We aim to contribute to the health sector by developing interpretable machine learning models and tools for better, safer, and more reliable cancer diagnosis.

+# Brief Overview

+We have been working for over \_ years on this issue.

+# Longer Overview

+This is a longer overview of our work so far.